Workers' Compensation Attorney

 Understanding Workers' Compensation Law

-At Van Dorn, Curtiss & Rousseau, PLLC, we know the law.
+At Van Dorn, Curtiss, Rousseau & Ross, PLLC, we know the law.
 We have the experience and the savvy to read between the lines.
 For instance, employees in Vermont (as well as other states) can be denied worker’s compensation if a prior injury “could be confused with the worker’s compensation claim," and employees in New Hampshire can recover up to 60 percent of their average weekly wage.

 Workplace accidents, especially those taking place near dangerous chemicals and industrial machinery, are usually serious and result in serious injuries such as: